 Sydney Opera House Head of Contemporary Music, Ben Marshall, said: “Kae Tempest live in full flight is an absolute force and someone I’ve wanted to see own the Concert Hall stage for years.
 We could not be prouder to finally welcome them to Sydney Opera House, and appropriately on the opening night of Sydney WorldPride, who we are thrilled to be partnering with for this seismic performance.”

-Tempest’s latest record, 2022’s watershed The Line is a Curve has been hailed as their most powerful work to date, a deeply vulnerable and personal album that the NME called “a direct and dazzling step forward, and a shining example of the power in emotional exploration.”
+Tempest’s latest record, 2022’s watershed The Line is a Curve, has been hailed as their most powerful work to date.
+It’s a deeply vulnerable and personal album that the NME called “a direct and dazzling step forward, and a shining example of the power in emotional exploration.”
 Tempest will be performing tracks from the album, which features collaborations with Lianne Le Havas, Brockhampton’s Kevin Abstract and legendary producer Rick Rubin.

 WHAT: Kae Tempest